Międzyrzec Podlaski: World War II

 In 1939, during the Nazi–Soviet Invasion of Poland, the town was overrun by Wehrmacht on 13 September 1939, and ceded to the Russians on 25 September, in accordance with the Molotov–Ribbentrop Pact.
 Two weeks later, it was transferred back to Germany after the new Boundary Treaty.
 In 1940 six separate slave labor camps were set up by the Nazis for some 2,000 local Jews; along with Judenrat, and the Jewish police.

 The German army entered the Soviet occupation zone on 22 June 1941 under the codename Operation Barbarossa.
 More Jews from the surrounding area including expellees from Kraków were shipped in.
 On 19 April 1942 the Jews were ordered by the Gestapo to turn over 50 kg of gold within 3 days.
 Some 40 hostages were murdered on the streets.
 On 25–26 August 1942, the first mass deportation of Jews from Międzyrzec took place with around 10,000 prisoners forcibly put on 52 cattle cars (shipment #566 according to the German inventory) and sent to Treblinka extermination camp.
 Two days later, the Międzyrzec Podlaski Ghetto was established under the management of Judenrat.
 Several more mass deportation actions followed.
 On 17 July 1943, the ghetto was definitively liquidated, along with the local transit camp.
 Fewer than 1% of the Jewish population of the town survived the Nazi mass executions and deportations to death camps.

+In 2009 a memorial for the 16,000 Jews who were murdered by the Nazis was established, and the sculpture "Pray" ("Tefila in Heb.) was installed in the city's center.